seekhealing/seekhealing.github.io/_sections/webinar-events/obt/2020-12-06-18-00-role-personal-sovereignty-connection.md

 facilitators:
   - name: "Shaunna Williams "
     bio: >
-      Shaunna Williams, The Mystical Minister is a spiritual leader of our generation to support us in breaking through the ways of the old paradigms or the old world.
+      Shaunna Williams, The Mystical Minister, is a spiritual leader of our generation to support us in breaking through the ways of the old paradigms or the old world.
 Shaunna is an expert in clearing shame and unworthiness, sexual trauma and healing, healing ancestral wounds and re-patterning